binipringle/torts/_texts/0-outline.md

 ---

+### Burden of Proof for Negligence

+The plaintiff has the burden to prove all elements of negligence by a preponderance of the evidence.

+---

 ## Duty

 Under torts law, people do not generally have an affirmative duty to protect others.
 However, a defendant generally owes a duty to foreseeable plaintiffs.
+The test for foreseeability is whether the defendant could have reasonably predicted that their actions could harm the plaintiff.

 To be a foreseeable plaintiff, the plaintiff must be within the zone of danger created by defendant’s conduct.
 To determine whether plaintiff is in the zone of danger, courts consider the relationship between plaintiff and defendant, the time and space between plaintiff and defendant’s breach, and other facts relevant to whether plaintiff was foreseeable.[^5]

 [^5]:Rule from Core spring 2024: the test for foreseeability is whether the defendant could reasonably predict that their actions might cause harm to someone.

 ---

-## Standard of Care
+### Standard of Care

 A defendant owes a foreseeable plaintiff the duty to act as a reasonably prudent person would act under the same or similar circumstances to protect foreseeable plaintiffs from unreasonable risks of harm.